Alcoholic Beverages and Their Alcohol Percentage Content

 In short, there are many good reasons to know the alcohol content of your drink before consuming it.
 This blog post will compare alcoholic beverages such as malt liquor, tequila, liqueurs, and fortified wine.

 Find yourself worrying about your level of alcohol consumption?
 There are many resources available to help you cut down on drinking or quit altogether.
-If you or a loved one is struggling with an alcohol use disorder, call Zinnia Healing at (855) 430-9439 for help.
+If you or a loved one is struggling with an alcohol use disorder, call Zinnia Health at (855) 430-9439 or the national drug abuse hotline.
+They can provide additional information on resources and treatment options available to you.

 Do All Alcoholic Beverages Have the Same Alcohol Content?